-- 1 Our opinion on the financial statements is unmodified We have audited the financial statements of Dunedin Enterprise Investment Trust PLC for the year ended 31 December 2016 set out on pages 42 to 59.
-In our opinion the financial statements: - give a true and fair view of the state of the Company's affairs as at 31 December 2016 and of its profit for the year then ended: - have been properly prepared in accordance with International Financial Reporting Standards as adopted by the European Union (IFRSs as adopted by the EU); and - have been prepared in accordance with the requirements of the Companies Act 2006. - 2 Our opinion on the financial statements is accompanied by an emphasis of matter - non-going concern basis of preparations
+1. Our opinion is unmodified

+We have audited the financial statements of Dunedin Enterprise Investment Trust PLC ("the Company") for the year ended 31 December 2017 which comprise the Income Statement, Balance Sheet, Cash Flow Statement, Statement of Changes in Equity, and the related notes, including the accounting policies set out in note 2.

+In our opinion the financial statements:

+- give a true and fair view of the state of Company's affairs as at 31 December 2017 and of its profit for the year then ended; - have been properly prepared in accordance with International Financial Reporting Standards as adopted by the European Union; and - have been prepared in accordance with the requirements of the Companies Act 2006.